abpframework/abp/docs/en/suite/create-solution.md

 - **Mobile:** You can create the template with React Native and MAUI as a mobile framework or without any mobile application support.

-- **Database Provider:** ABP framework supports 2 database providers: `Entity Framework Core` and `MongoDB`.  `Entity Framework Core` supports a variety of database management systems like `MS SQL Server`, `Oracle`, `MySQL` or  `PostgreSQL`.
+- **Database Provider:** ABP supports 2 database providers: `Entity Framework Core` and `MongoDB`.  `Entity Framework Core` supports a variety of database management systems like `MS SQL Server`, `Oracle`, `MySQL` or  `PostgreSQL`.
 See the full list https://docs.microsoft.com/ef/core/providers/?tabs=dotnet-core-cli.
 On the other hand [MongoDB](https://www.mongodb.com/) is a document-oriented NoSQL database used for high volume data storage.
 If you have a requirement to work with relational database systems, choose  `Entity Framework Core` otherwise choose `MongoDB`.

 - **Database management system:** You can choose your **Database Management System (DBMS)** while creating a new solution.
 There are 6 types of database management system: `SqlServer` (default), `MySQL`, `SQLite`, `Oracle`, `Oracle-Devart` and `PostgreSQL`.